open-pioneer/trails-starter/docs/tutorials/HowToCreateAPackage.md

 ```

 Next, we will edit our `package.json` to declare `index.ts` as our package's [main entry point](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#main).
-This will ensure that when someone imports `"hello-world"`, she will receive the exports from `index.ts`.
+This will ensure that when someone imports `"hello-world"`, they will receive the exports from `index.ts`.

 ```jsonc
 // src/packages/hello-world/package.json